Code-Institute-Submissions/driving-school/README.md

  ### Code

- - Stackoverlow for the function to shuffle an array: https://stackoverflow.com/questions/6274339/how-can-i-shuffle-an-array/6274381#6274381
+ - Stackoverflow for the function to shuffle an array

+ https://stackoverflow.com/questions/6274339/how-can-i-shuffle-an-array/6274381#6274381